tymworld/DAPMOS/README.md

-# datacs
+# DAPMOS

-Dynamical Analysis Toolbox for All-atom or Coarse-grained Simulations
+The Dynamical Analysis Package for MOlecular Simulations